Churches of Kraków: Prominent examples

 The Church of St. Casimir the Prince located at ul.
 Reformacka 4 street in the Old Town district (Stare Miasto), (adjacent to Baroque Basilica of St. Francis of Assisi with its catacombs in the crypt, contains some of the most secret places in the city.
 The crypt holds almost 1,000 bodies put on public display but once a year on All Souls' Day.
 The unique climatic conditions found in the basement caused the bodies of the dead to undergo the process of natural mummification and are in excellent state still today (see: picture gallery).
 The High Gothic Church of St. Catherine in Kazimierz – next to Skałka – features a three-story high Baroque altarpiece; the Romanesque Church of the Holiest Savior at Bronisławy street was rebuilt 1670–1673.
 The Gothic Church of the Holy Cross at pl.
 Sw.
 Ducha square has Baroque altarpieces; the Church of the Transfiguration, built 1714–1727, is also found in the Old Town; the Gothic Church of St. Mark at the corner of Sławkowska and Marka streets has a Renaissance interior.
 The Church of the Mother of God, the Queen of Poland, in Bienczyce district of Nowa Huta, an ultra-modern church built in the shape of Noah's Ark, with a lunar stone in its tabernacle brought back from the moon by American astronauts.
 Other notable churches include the Church of St. Nicholas with a 15th-century altarpiece; the Church of St. Norbert with a Rococo altarpiece from mid-18th century; the Church of St. Theresa with its 14th-century statue of the Madonna; the Church of the Annunciation with an Italian-Baroque interior circa 1675 and the adjacent Carmelite monastery.

-Beside the predominantly Roman Catholic churches active in the city, there is a small, but visible representation of a number of other religious denominations, among them: the Lutheran Congregation at the Church of St. Martin built in the years 1637-1640, located at 58 Grodzka street; the Evangelical Church "Mission of Grace" at Lubomirskiego 7a, and the Methodist Church at Długa 3; Christ the Saviour Presbyterian Church at Smolki 8, the Orthodox Church at Szpitalna 24; Baptist Church "Bethel" (PL: 'Betel') at 12/3 Zacisze; Greek Catholic Church at Wiślna 11, Pentecostal Church "Bethlehem" at Lubomirskiego 7a; Seventh-day Adventists at Lubelska 25 street; and a small Muslim community without a mosque, gathering at the Studium Jezyka Polskiego of the Krakow Polytechnic at Skarzynskiego 1 street.
+Beside the predominantly Roman Catholic churches active in the city, there is a small, but visible representation of a number of other religious denominations, among them: the Lutheran Congregation at the Church of St. Martin built in the years 1637-1640, located at 58 Grodzka street; the Evangelical Church "Mission of Grace" at Lubomirskiego 7a, and the Methodist Church at Długa 3; Christ the Saviour Presbyterian Church at Smolki 8, the Orthodox Church at Szpitalna 24; Baptist Church "Bethel" (PL: 'Betel') at 12/3 Zacisze; Greek Catholic Church at Wiślna 11, Pentecostal Church "Bethlehem" at Lubomirskiego 7a; and Seventh-day Adventists at Lubelska 25 street.